List of Most Frequently asked SAP BO Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #25) If you want to find immediate answers to business questions, which tool you would go with?

-We will go with business objects explorer in this case.
-It acts like a business objects search engine.
-We can search anything through a keyword search box in the explorer and all the information spaces appear in the result where that particular keyword exists.
+Answer: We will go with business objects explorer in this case.
+It acts like a business object’s search engine.
+We can search for anything through a keyword search box in the explorer and all the information spaces appear in the result where that particular keyword exists.

-It is called as ‘BI workspaces’ in BO BI 4.0 platform.
+Answer: It is called ‘BI workspaces’ in BO BI 4.0 platform.

-Q #27) Do you have any idea about Live Office?
+Q #27) Do you have any idea about the Live Office?

-There are many users who are comfortable in using only Microsoft office products.
-They need business reports in Microsoft office products like Microsoft excel and all.
-For those users, we have SAP BO Live office tool.
+Answer: There are many users who are comfortable using only Microsoft office products.
+They need business reports in Microsoft office products like Microsoft Excel and all.
+For those users, we have SAP BO Live office tools.

-Q #28) We have a lot of tools available under business objects platform.
-Will a company have to purchase the entire suite or does the SAP provides a way for organizations to buy only the tools which are needed?
+Q #28) We have a lot of tools available under the business objects platform.
+Will, a company has to purchase the entire suite or does the SAP provides a way for organizations to buy only the tools which are needed?

-No, it is not necessary for a company to buy all the tools that come under SAP BO platform.
-SAP provides the customization packages under which the company can buy only the tools which are needed.
+Answer: No, it is not necessary for a company to buy all the tools that come under the SAP BO platform.
+The SAP provides the customization packages under which the company can buy only the tools which are needed.

 Q #29) What can be different data sources for BO reports?

-The different data source scan is SAP BW, OLAP, application database, customer database, Text file, XML file and Web service.
+Answer: The different data sources are SAP BW, OLAP, application database, customer database, Text file, XML file and Web service.